akkartik/mu/subx/Readme.md

 * As a further refinement, it is possible to render label names in the trace by adding a second flag to both the `translate` and `run` commands:
   ```
-  $ ./subx --map translate input.subx -o binary
+  $ ./subx --debug translate input.subx -o binary
-  $ ./subx --map --trace run binary arg1 arg2  2>trace
+  $ ./subx --debug --trace run binary arg1 arg2  2>trace
   ```
-  `subx --map translate` emits a mapping from label to address in a file called `map`. `subx --map --trace run` reads in the `map` file at the start and prints out any matching label name as it traces each instruction executed.
+  `subx --debug translate` emits a mapping from label to address in a file called `labels`. `subx --debug --trace run` reads in the `labels` file at the start and prints out any matching label name as it traces each instruction executed.

   Here's a sample of what a trace looks like, with a few boxes highlighted: